ratatui/awesome-ratatui/README.md

 - [tenere](https://github.com/pythops/tenere) - TUI interface for LLMs written in Rust.
 - [tracexec](https://github.com/kxxt/tracexec) - Tracer for execve{,at} and pre-exec behavior, launcher for debuggers.
 - [Yazi](https://github.com/sxyazi/yazi) - Blazing fast terminal file manager written in Rust, based on async I/O.
+- [Maelstrom](https://github.com/maelstrom-software/maelstrom) - Maelstrom is a fast test runner that runs every test in its own container locally or distributed.

 ### 🕹️ Games and Entertainment